einfachIT/scratch3-messaging-extension/README.md

 ## Introduction

 This guide outlines the steps to install Scratch 3 on your Raspberry Pi and integrate a custom extension for enhanced functionality.
-The custom extension you'll be using focuses on **Hello World** Extension (replace with the actual extension's purpose if different).
+The custom extension you'll be using focuses on **MQTT** Extension.

 ## Prerequisites